John-Rood/VectorVault/README.md

 # this will get context from the vault, then ask chatgpt the question
 answer = vault.get_chat(question, get_context=True)

-# this will send to chatgpt only and not interact with the vault in any way
+# this will send to chatgpt only and not interact with the Vault in any way
 answer = vault.get_chat(question)
 ```